 Academic Progress Monitoring and Reporting

 The SAAC monitors the student-athletes’ academic performance, NCAA athletic eligibility, and progress toward graduation.
-All tracking information (academic coach reports, tutorial reports, grade checks from faculty, eligibility data, and college advising documentation) is kept on file and communicated to the student-athlete’s Athletic Coaches regularly.
+All tracking information (academic mentor reports, tutorial reports, grade checks from faculty, eligibility data, and college advising documentation) is kept on file and communicated to the student-athlete’s Athletic Coaches regularly.
 This monitoring often provides the SAAC staff with information needed to make recommendations and adjustments in student-athletes’ activities during the course of the semester.

 As a student-athlete at UL Lafayette, your first responsibility is that of a student.
 You are required to attend all classes and, as a courtesy to your instructors and classmates, to be on time.
 Student-athletes reporting to class late or leaving early may be considered absent by the instructor.
 Student-athletes are responsible for completion of all work assigned in class whether present or not.